Find out about the steps a private landlord must take to end your assured shorthold tenancy.

 You will have at least 2 months’ notice but you don't need to leave when this ends.

 Your landlord must follow certain rules for the notice to be valid.
-Your landlord cannot force you to leave and must go to court to evict you lawfully.
+Your landlord must go to court to evict you lawfully.

 You can challenge an invalid notice in court.